In-Context Molecular Property Prediction with LLMs: A Blinding Study on Memorization and Knowledge Conflicts: Discussion

 When prediction must rely on in-context learning (enforced via blinding), performance varies substantially across datasets and model families.
-Lipophilicity is an example of a property that LLMs appear to recognize conceptually but struggle to learn via in-context examples, resulting in a performance drop from approximately 72\% to 35\% under blinding.
+Lipophilicity is an example of a property that LLMs appear to recognize conceptually but struggle to learn via in-context examples, resulting in a significant performance drop from approximately 72\% to 35\% under blinding (consistent across $8/9$ models, sign-test $p=0.02$, and individually CI-separated for the strongest models; Appendix, significance analysis).
 Solubility, in contrast, shows that LLMs are able to learn the mapping in context, with only a minor drop from approximately 96\% to 92\%.
 The QM7 results even indicate no performance degradation under blinding.
 These differences likely reflect the underlying complexity of the structure-property relationships: Lipophilicity depends more strongly on global molecular structure, whereas solubility (Delaney) and atomization energy (QM7) are more directly associated with functional groups or atomic properties and hence can be learned more easily via in-context learning.

+This progression also invites a mechanistic reading.
+Under full blinding the model receives only transformed structure strings and in-context examples, yet still predicts well above chance---in effect performing automated featurization followed by in-context regression (cf.\ Akyürek et al.~\yrcite{akyurek2022transformers}).
+A ridge regressor on a bag-of-characters representation of the SMILES string fit on 1000 examples (char-1000; Appendix, Table~S8) is never clearly outperformed by an LLM on a fully blinded approach.
+What the models add from their knowledge and other capabilities becomes visible only as chemical context is restored through unblinding.
+However, exactly this additional knowledge can also interfere with in-context learning, as we discuss in the next section.

 Taken together, these findings suggest that LLMs use their learned structure-property relationships if possible, but are also able to utilize chemical in-context learning to improve over the 0-shot setting.
 They even use general in-context learning in the absence of direct chemical context, although the complexity of the property to predict limits the performance of their in-context learning.